jozu-ai/kitops/docs/src/docs/next-steps.md

 `unpack` can take arguments for partial unpacking of a ModelKit:
 * `--model` to unpack only the model to the destination file system
+* `--docs` to unpack only the documentation to the destination file system
 * `--datasets` to unpack only the datasets to the destination file system
 * `--code` to unpack only the code bases to the destination file system
 * `--config` to unpack only the Kitfile to the destination file system